-Uterine Fibroid Specialist in Anchorage, AK
+Uterine Fibroid Treatment in Anchorage, AK

 Uterine Fibroids, which are abnormal growths in a woman’s uterus, affects 70 to 80 percent* of women in their lifetime.
 These tumors can cause severe abdominal pain and heavy periods.